-The Greater sage-grouse is a charismatic bird of the West that has become an iconic symbol for the health of critical western sagebrush habitats that span 173 million acres.
+The Greater sage-grouse (GRSG) is a charismatic bird of the West that has become an iconic symbol for the health of critical western sagebrush habitats that span 173 million acres.
 Sage-grouse are dependent on the sagebrush ecosystem for every life stage.
 They occupy large landscapes with some migratory birds moving tens of miles between seasonal ranges.
 Wyoming is a stronghold for this umbrella species with 25% of the range-wide habitat and 37% of the known range-wide male populations - the most for any state.
 Wyoming also has more leks (i.e., strutting or breeding grounds) than any other state.
 From a ranch management standpoint, maintaining functioning sagebrush steppe is good for ranches, sage-grouse conservation, for rural western economies, and for many other sagebrush ecosystem organisms, such as songbirds and small mammals.
-Approximately 350 vertebrate wildlife species that inhabit sagebrush may also benefit from Greater sagegrouse conservation.
+Approximately 350 vertebrate wildlife species that inhabit sagebrush may also benefit from GRSG conservation.
 (Correll et al., 2017)

 Sagebrush ecosystems are complex and so are the efforts to conserve sage-grouse.
-The Greater sage-grouse is a state-managed species that is dependent on these sagebrush steppe ecosystems.
+The GRSG is a state-managed species that is dependent on these sagebrush steppe ecosystems.
 These ecosystems are managed in partnership across the range of the sage-grouse by federal, state, and local authorities.

 Efforts to conserve the species and its habitat date back to the 1950s.
 Over the past two decades, state wildlife agencies, federal agencies, and many others in the range of the species have been collaborating to conserve sage-grouse and its habitat.
 BLM has broad responsibilities to manage federal lands and resources for the public benefit.
 Nearly half of sage-grouse habitat is managed by the BLM.
 Habitat is managed based on the designation of Priority Habitat or General Habitat.
 Priority Habitat spans areas that have a high probability of use or are more critical to populations and therefore are managed with higher priority and restrictions than general habitat.
 General habitat spans areas of isolated habitat with low use (USFS, 2016).
-Habitat for Greater sage-grouse is abundant in the District at 1,359,422 acres (Figure 41).
+These two categories of habitat for GRSG are abundant in the District comprising of 2,224,821 acres or 82% of the District (Figure 43).

 Wyoming began sage-grouse management efforts in 2000, forming the Wyoming Sage-Grouse Working Group.
 In 2003, WGFD released the Wyoming Greater Sage-Grouse Conservation plan.
-To further maintain and enhance Greater sage-grouse populations and adequate sagebrush habitat, Wyoming developed and implemented a Greater sage-grouse Core Population Area Protection strategy.
-An extensive process was used to identify areas where Greater sage-grouse and their habitats would be most effectively conserved.
+To further maintain and enhance GRSG populations and adequate sagebrush habitat, Wyoming developed and implemented a GRSG Core Population Area Protection strategy.
+An extensive process was used to identify areas where GRSG

+31 https://wgfd.wyo.gov/Regulations/Regulation-PDFs/REGULATIONS_CH4.pdf and their habitats would be most effectively conserved.
 The "Core Area" strategy was initiated in 2008 with updates in 2011, 2015, and 2019.
-Currently, Wyoming Governor's Executive Order (2019-3) on Greater Sage-Grouse Core Area Protection is supported by the District and being used as the basis for greater sage-grouse conservation.
+Currently, Wyoming Governor's Executive Order (2019-3)34 on Greater Sage-Grouse Core Area Protection is supported by the Board and being used as the basis for greater sage-grouse conservation.